JensRantil/jensrantil.github.io/content/posts/downsides-of-batch-apis.md

  6. `POST /todo/end?transactionId=abc123`

 This does not avoid _all_ problems above, but some.
-But I would first start challenging the requirement whether atomicity truly is needed and worth it...
+But I would first start challenging the requirement if atomicity is truly needed and worth it...